suphyusinhtet/suphyusinhtet/README.md

 # Hi there, I'm Su Phyu Sin Htet. 👋

-Welcome to my GitHub profile!
-I'm a passionate front-end developer currently pursuing my Master's degree in Artificial Intelligence Technology.
-I love working with modern web technologies and building scalable AI applications.
+Welcome to my GitHub profile 👋 I’m an AI Engineer passionate about ML, LLMs, and intelligent systems.
+Currently building, experimenting, and leveling up every day 🚀

 ## 🚀 About Me